george-sarji/Skillz-2018/README.md

 ## This code was developed by George Sarji, Rami Matar, Sary Daaboul and Mahmoud Khalifa.

 ### This repository contains all versions of our code as a group (Saint Joseph's school, Nazareth) that eventually got us to the 6th place in the competition.
-The code that was in the finals is yet to be released as soon as we get access to it.

 We implied multiple strategies in our code that worked on multiple items.
 Almost all the changes could be found in the following google docs, ordered chronologically (newest first):
 - <a href="https://docs.google.com/document/d/1Q5NLpMSrnGE2AlC-IuSHcHNdcs5E4945035Y6N-7fnE/edit?usp=sharing">Finals</a>